 The CES Scheme uses standardised bird ringing to monitor the abundance, breeding success and survival of 24 common breeding songbirds.
-Over 140 sites across the UK are monitored by qualified volunteer bird ringers through the breeding season, with twelve standard visits between May and early September.
+Approximately 120 sites across the UK are monitored by qualified volunteer bird ringers through the breeding season, with twelve standard visits between May and early September.
 Changes in the total number of adults caught provides a measure of changing population size, whilst the ratio of juvenile to adult captures provides an index of breeding success.
 Recaptures of adult birds ringed in previous years are also used to estimate annual survival rates.

 Fieldwork for CES occurs from early May to early September.
 Results are then included in the following outputs:

 CES data submitted by 31 October are used to produce a preliminary report on breeding performance and adult abundance for the latest breeding season.
 View the latest report.
 Previous years' reports are available via the menu on the left.

 All data are submitted by the end of Janaury and are used to create the final results which include adult survival.
 These results are published in the spring edition of LifeCycle, the BTO magazine for ringers and nest recorders.
 Results for previous years are available through previous editions of LifeCycle or CES News.